(IN THE PENULTIMATE PARAGRAPH, REMOVES INADVERTENT WORD ATTACHED TO END OF LAW FIRM NAME.) ENLARGE

 Iuliano speculated that one reason so few student loan borrowers seek relief is that they’ve been convinced it’s hopeless.
 He cited academic journals and numerous popular press articles indicating such discharges are almost impossible.
 Debtors are sometimes told that absent a total and permanent disability, they can’t get their loans discharged.

 There may be another reason.
 People who file for bankruptcy are, not surprisingly, usually broke.
-Paying attorneys’ fees can be a stretch, and attorneys may be loathe to make the extra effort required knowing they might not be paid for it.
+Paying attorneys’ fees can be a stretch, and attorneys may be loathed to make the extra effort required knowing they might not be paid for it.

-“Most don’t attempt an undue hardship discharge because it requires an adversarial proceeding, which is a lot more work,” said Mark Kantrowitz, a student aid attorney and publisher of Edvisors Network Inc.
+“Most don’t attempt an undue hardship discharge because it requires an adversarial proceeding, which is a lot more work,” said Mark Kantrowitz, a student aid attorney, and publisher of Edvisors Network Inc.

 Iuliano’s research showed that those who represented themselves were about as likely as those who had lawyers to win their cases.
 Bankruptcy attorney Sommer said few borrowers are prepared to argue their cases in court against skilled and often aggressive lawyers representing their creditors.